-If you are pregnant or concerned you may be pregnant, radiation from the X-rays may be harmful to your unborn child.
+If you’re pregnant or concerned you may be pregnant, radiation from the X-rays may be harmful to your unborn child.
 Be sure to tell your doctor so alternative biopsy methods can be considered.

 Complications from a biopsy are rare.
-The risks associated with the procedure are outweighed by the benefits of having potentially cancerous lumps inspected.
-Remember, the quicker breast cancer is detected, the faster treatment can begin.
+The risks associated with the procedure are outweighed by the benefits of having potentially cancerous calcifications inspected.
+Remember, the quicker breast cancer is detected, the faster your treatment can begin.

 Before your breast biopsy, tell your doctor about any allergies you have, especially any history of allergic reactions to anesthesia.
-Also be sure to mention any medications you may be taking—including over-the-counter drugs such as aspirin or supplements—because these may cause blood thinning.
+Also, be sure to mention any medications you may be taking, including over-the-counter drugs such as aspirin or supplements.

 During the test, you could be lying on your stomach for up to an hour.
 Talk to your doctor if you are concerned that will be a problem for you.

 You’ll be asked to change into a hospital gown.
-You should avoid using moisturizer on your breast and remove all jewelry and any body piercings before the biopsy.
+You should avoid using any type of moisturizer on your breasts and remove all jewelry and any body piercings before the biopsy.